ori-katz100/When-did-Israel-became-a-Western-Country-/README.md

 # When did Israel became a Western country?
 A culstering exercize, based on 6 variables representing different dimensions of development, in order to find out if Israel was similar to other developed countries already in the 1960's, or later.

 This project is for my book on the economic history of  Israel.
-I published the results in my blog: https://orikatz.wordpress.com/2019/11/29/israel_clustering/
+I published the results in my blog (in Hebrew): https://orikatz.wordpress.com/2019/11/29/israel_clustering/